Botox Injections & Botox Treatment in South Miami

 Less Common Botox Side Effects

 - Stomach pain

-What are the dangers of Botox injections?
+What are the Risks of Botox injections?

 When performed by a knowledgeable and experienced dermatologist, Botox injections are relatively safe and easy to undergo.
-You can generally complete a Botox treatment during a short in-office visit with one of our professional skincare physicians in Miami, FL.
+You can generally complete a Botox treatment during a short in-office visit with one of our professional skin care physicians in Miami, FL.
 Most patients find that they can immediately return to their normal lifestyle and activities after having Botox.